petbrueck/sdg16_sursol_manual/readme.md

 -   Variable **ips**
     This variable is a dummy that takes values “1” and “0”.
 It resembles the family intimate partner status.
-According to the paper questionnaire, it takes value 1 if any response to question `src3_a`, `src3_b` or `src3_c` is “Yes”.
+According to the paper source questionnaire, it takes value 1 if any response to question `src3_a`, `src3_b` or `src3_c` is “Yes”.
 The expression makes use of the C# [conditional expression